Long Distance Car Detection with 4K AI Security Camera

 Watch this video to see the long distance vehicle detection testing that I recently performed with a Viewtron 4K AI security camera.
 Even though this camera has a very wide angle 2.8mm fixed lens, it is still able to detect vehicles reliably at 200 feet away.
 It was actually detecting vehicles at 300 feet away that were traveling at over 45 MPH, but it was not consistent.
 At slower speeds, it will probably be reliable at distances greater that 200 feet.
 I plan to do more testing, including IR night vision testing.

-This is the camera that I used in the test, the Viewtron IP-A8BL.
+This is the camera that I used as my vehicle detection camra, the Viewtron IP-A8BL.
 We also have this 4K AI dome available.
 We use this as one of the overview cameras for our LPR system.
 It just happens to be installed in a great spot for long distance testing.

 The camera is connected to a Viewtron IP camera NVR.
 All of the setup and demo that was performed in the video was captured from the HDMI output of the NVR.